neo451/feed.nvim/README.md

 <h1 align="center"> 📻 feed.nvim </h1>

-**feed.nvim** is a web feed reader in neovim, leveraging the modern neovim features and plugin system, like , [telescope](https://github.com/nvim-telescope/telescope.nvim) and [render-markdown.nvim](https://github.com/tadmccorkle/markdown.nvim)
+**feed.nvim** is a web feed reader in neovim, leveraging modern neovim features and plugin system

 🚧 🚧 🚧

 This project is under heavy development, contributions are welcome!

 🚧 🚧 🚧

 ## 🌟 Features